codewithnaman/ReactivePractice/README.md

 functional programming approach.
 Which uses the concept of pure functions, lambada expressions and immutability.Which makes code more maintainable, declarative and testable.
 Java is not really functional language.
 But Java uses stream APIs or the reactive libraries to provide these features.

+### Reactive implementation
+There are different implementation we can use for the reactive programming and can use with Spring WebFlux which support are provided.
+1. Reactor API
+2. RxJava
+3. RxJava 2
+4. Completable Future
+5. Java 9 Flow API

+For this we use the Reactor API.